← Back to blog Tutorial

 Step 3: Implement Speech Recognition

-For audio capture, you need to record from the device microphone.
+Record audio from the device microphone.
 The recorded audio should be 16kHz mono WAV — the format Whisper expects.
-You can use any Flutter audio recording package that gives you raw bytes.
-Here is the pattern:

 final Uint8List audioBytes = await recorder.stopAndGetBytes();